cisum-labs/sing.whitepaper/cisum.whitepaper.md

 > [!NOTE]
 > In addition to its potential for appreciating financial value, CISUM token holders gain governance rights, participating in platform-wide decision-making through voting processes organized by the Cisum Foundation.
+> The ultimate goal for CISUM is to become the settlement medium for music and arts industry and transfer music/arts fans from consumers to shareholders, producers and DAO governors.

 2. **Conducting mining activities**